Ian Fray

-Ian Fray (born August 31, 2002) is an American soccer player who plays as a defender for MLS side Inter Miami.
+Ian Charles Michael Fray (born August 31, 2002) is a professional footballer who plays as a defender for Major League Soccer club Inter Miami.
+Born in the United States, he represents the Jamaica national team.

 Career

 Fort Lauderdale CF

 Fray made his league debut for the club on July 18, 2020, coming on as a 63rd-minute substitute for Modesto Méndez in a 2–0 defeat to the Greenville Triumph.